Dosage Form: topical gel

-Erythromycin acts by inhibition of protein synthesis in susceptible organisms by reversibly binding to 50 S ribosomal subunits, thereby inhibiting translocation of aminoacyl transfer-RNA and inhibiting polypeptide synthesis.
+Erythromycin acts by inhibition of protein synthesis in susceptible organisms by reversibly binding to 50S ribosomal subunits, thereby inhibiting translocation of aminoacyl transfer-RNA and inhibiting polypeptide synthesis.
 Antagonism has been demonstrated in vitro between erythromycin, lincomycin, chloramphenicol, and clindamycin.

 Pseudomembranous colitis has been reported with nearly all antibacterial agents, including erythromycin, and may range in severity from mild to life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.

+Treatment with antibacterial agents alters the normal flora of the colon and may permit overgrowth of clostridia.
+Studies indicate that a toxin produced by Clostridium difficileis one primary cause of “antibiotic-associated colitis”.
 After the diagnosis of pseudomembranous colitis has been established, therapeutic measures should be initiated.
 Mild cases of pseudomembranous colitis usually respond to drug discontinuation alone.
 In moderate to severe cases, consideration should be given to management with fluids and electrolytes, protein supplementation and treatment with an antibacterial drug clinically effective against C. difficile colitis.

 For topical use only; not for ophthalmic use.
 Concomitant topical acne therapy should be used with caution because a possible cumulative irritancy effect may occur, especially with the use of peeling, desquamating or abrasive agents.

 The use of antibiotic agents may be associated with the overgrowth of antibiotic-resistant organisms.
 If this occurs, discontinue use and take appropriate measures.
-Avoid contact with eyes and all mucous membranes.

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes, nose, mouth, and all mucous membranes.